codr7/forthy2/README.md

 1 3, 5 7,
 ```

-or by prefixing at read time;
+or by prefixing at compile time;

 ```
   |,1 3 |,5 7